tatsuyafujisaki/android-playground/markdown/terminology.md

 https://developer.android.com/jetpack/androidx/releases/core#declaring_dependencies

 # Main-safe function
 * means that the function is safe to call from the main thread.
-The function does not block the thread because it runs on the background thread.
+The function does not block the main thread because it runs on the background thread.
 * For example, suspend functions are main-safe.